martuy25/yahooFinanceScraper/README.md

 # Usage:
 - Clone the repository.
-- Install dependencies (requests and beautifulsoup4).
+- Install dependencies (requests and beautifulsoup4, tabulate).
 - Run the main script, providing the Yahoo Finance URL as a command-line argument.